praxis/praxis/reference/resource-definitions.md

 A resource definition is a class that contains configuration settings for a resource.
 This may include routing information, definitions for actions you can perform, its default media type, and more.
 To create a resource definition, create a class which includes the `Praxis::ResourceDefinition` module.

-Below is an example of a `Blogs` resource definition which includes a human-readable description.
+Here's an example of a `Blogs` resource definition for the `BlogMediaType` media type.
+It specifies that it's version "1.0", provides a description, uses a routing prefix of "/blogs", exposes simple `:index` and `:show` actions, and that the `:show` action is the canonical representation.

+{% highlight ruby %}
+class Blogs
+  include Praxis::ResourceDefinition

+  media_type BlogMediaType
+  version '1.0'

+  description <<-EOS
+    Blogs is the Resource where you write your thoughts.

+    And there's much more I could say about this resource...
+  EOS

+  routing do
+    prefix '/blogs'
+  end

+  action :index do
+    routing { get '' }
+    description 'Fetch all blog entries'
+    response :ok
+  end

+  action :show do
+    routing { get '/:id' }
+    description 'Fetch a single blog by id' params do
+      attribute :id
+    end
+    response :ok
+  end

+  canonical_path :show

+end
+{% endhighlight %}

+## Description

+You can specify a description for the resource definition using the `description` method.
+This description string is just for human consumption and is simply inserted directly into to the generated API documentation.
+However, the documentation browser will appropriately render any markdown or HTML tags that it contains.

 {% highlight ruby %}
 class Blogs